Crossbell-Box/crossbell-bridge-contracts/docs/CrossbellGateway.md

 function requestWithdrawalSignatures(uint256 chainId, uint256 withdrawalId) external
 ```

+Request withdrawal signatures.
-Request withdrawal signatures, in case the withdrawer didn't submit to mainchain in time and the set of the validator
+In case the withdrawer didn't submit to mainchain in time,
-has changed.
+and the set of the validator has changed.

 #### Parameters